JiapengLi/OpenWrt-RT5350/README.md

 #### OTHERS
 [Squonk42's RT5350](https://github.com/Squonk42/OpenWrt-RT5350?source=cc)

-## PATCH
+## PATCH for HLK-RM04
 This patch is based on [Squonk42's RT5350 Patch](https://github.com/Squonk42/OpenWrt-RT5350?source=cc), include **HiLink HLK-RM04** and **Hame MPR-A1**, and also it doesn't support the current trunk version, only test with version 35407.
 Patch include mpr-a1, hlk-rm04, flash and wlan.
 Now you only need this one patch to compile openwrt for hlk-rm04.
+**Note: this patch is a temporary solution, the dts structure patch for hlk-rm04 is on the way, when the serial bug(about uartf) is fixed, i'll publise it here.**

 Usage: